Privacy and security benefits

 Protecting your biometric information

-- will only use your biometric information to verify your ID
+- only use your biometric information to verify your identity by matching an image of your face with your photo ID.

-- will delete your biometric information after your ID is verified
+- delete your biometric information after your identity is verified.

 A secure Digital ID system

-The Australian Government Digital ID System has been designed with your security in mind.
+Australia's Digital ID System has been designed with your security in mind.
+This includes the Accreditation Scheme and the Australian Government Digital ID System.

-These requirements include the need for system participants to have:
+These requirements include the need for accredited providers to have:

 Strong governance